 DNA expert links needle, cotton swabs to Clemens

-WASHINGTON (Reuters) - A DNA expert in the perjury trial of Roger Clemens testified he matched the former pitching ace's genetic profile to articles of medical waste kept by the trainer who says he injected Clemens with performance-enhancing drugs.
+WASHINGTON (Reuters) - A DNA expert in the perjury trial of Roger Clemens testified he matched the former pitching ace's genetic profile to articles of medical waste kept by the trainer who claims he injected Clemens with performance-enhancing drugs.

-"This genetic profile is compatible with Mr. Clemens," he said, referring to DNA found on the needle.
+"This genetic profile is compatible with Mr. Clemens," he said referring to DNA found on the needle.

 "I would expect this profile to be unique to only one person that has ever lived on the planet," Keel said.

 Keel's testimony came as government prosecutors entered a final phase of arguments.
 The connection between Clemens and the medical waste is critical for the government, which is charging that the former pitching star lied under oath to a congressional panel in 2008 when he denied using performance-enhancing drugs.